Breta01/virtual-warehouse/docs/source/user_guide/data_format.rst

 Input Description
 =================

-Input should be in form of tabular data (ideally CSV or excel).
+Input should be in form of tabular data excel (in future also CSV).

 Data Structure